dhh1128/codecraft.co/what-should-code-look-like-when-we-squint-at-it.md

 title: What should code look like when we squint at it?
 date: 2013-09-19
 slug: what-should-code-look-like-when-we-squint-at-it
+redirect_from:
+  - /2013/09/19/what-should-code-look-like-when-we-squint-at-it
 ---

 It's the start of another school year, and my seventh-grade son is learning algebra.
 As I sat beside him to coach him through some homework the other night, I shared my favorite bit of wisdom about how to make math problems—even complex ones—simple and error-free:
 <p style="text-align:center;font-size:110%;border:solid 1px #333;background-color:#eee;padding:1em;font-style:italic;">Write the progression from known to unknown, one step at a time.</p>
 In my experience, the surest recipe for disaster is to short-circuit this rule.
-Collapse a few steps in your head in the name of <em>efficiency, </em>and you'll forget a minus sign, or you'll group incorrectly, or you'll lose track of an exponent or an absolute value—and you'll end up with a mess.
+Collapse a few steps in your head in the name of <em>efficiency, </em>and you'll forget a minus sign, or yol group incorrectly, or you'll lose track of an exponent or an absolute value—and you'll end up with a mess.
 You'll have to debug your solution by slogging back through the problem from the beginning until you figure out where you went wrong.

 It's interesting—and maybe, profound—how nicely this piece of advice maps onto the design principle of <a title="Progressive Disclosure Everywhere" href="progressive-disclosure-everywhere.md">progressive disclosure</a>.
 The human mind is simply wired to perceive in broad outlines, and then to gradually clarify, a few details at a time.